Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

         return possible

     # if the block has an immediate outgoing edge to the start of the loop
+    # we need to check the possible values of RAX to determine the next node(s)
     if 13 in [edge.target.start for edge in block.outgoing_edges]:

         # iterate over the instructions in the block, starting at the bottom